trennlinie

 Martin: "Well that is actually our least favourite single.
 It was hell to record.[4]
 Things have been going pretty badly for us press-wise recently - it had to come.
 It's no surprise, just a bit annoying, especially when there's a lot of people who used to like you and for some reason they suddenly don't.
 Before, you couldn't do anything wrong, now you can't do one thing right.[5]"

-The video to Get The Balance Right was some kind of joke, too.
-Not at least because Alan appears singing at the beginning of the video.
+The video for Get the Balance Right was one of their strange ones.
+Not at least because Alan appeared singing at the beginning of the video.

 Alan: "This was because the director didn't actually know who the singer of the band was and for some reason made the assumption that it was me.
 As an indication of our naivety, we were too embarrassed to point out his mistake."[6]